Groningen Protocol

-The Groningen Protocol is a medical protocol created in September 2004 by Eduard Verhagen, the medical director of the department of pediatrics at the University Medical Center Groningen (UMCG) in Groningen, the Netherlands.
-It contains directives with criteria under which physicians can perform "active ending of life on infants" (child euthanasia) without fear of legal prosecution.
+The Groningen Protocol is a medical protocol containing directives with criteria under which physicians can perform "active ending of life on infants" (child euthanasia) without fear of legal prosecution created in September 2004 by Eduard Verhagen, the medical director of the department of pediatrics at the University Medical Center Groningen (UMCG) in Groningen, the Netherlands.

+Euthanasia of children under the age of 12 remains technically illegal in the Netherlands; however, Dr. Eduard Verhagen has documented several cases and, together with colleagues and prosecutors, has developed a protocol to be followed in those cases.
+Prosecutors refrain from pressing charges if this Groningen Protocol is followed.

 Origin

 The protocol was created by a committee of physicians and others at the University Medical Center Groningen, in consultation with the Groningen district attorney, and has been ratified by the Dutch National Association of Pediatricians.

 According to its authors, the Groningen Protocol was developed to assist with the decision-making process when considering actively ending the life of a newborn, by providing the information required to assess the situation within a legal and medical framework.
 In July 2005 the protocol was declared to be mandatory by the Dutch Society for Pediatrics.

 Protocol

 The protocol, drawn up after extensive consultation between physicians, lawyers, parents and the Prosecution Office, offers procedures and guidelines to achieve the correct decision and performance.
 The final decision about "active ending of life on infants" is not in the hands of the physicians but with the parents, with physicians and social workers agreeing to it.
 Criteria are, amongst others, "unbearable suffering" and "expected quality of life".
 Only the parents may initiate the procedure.
 The procedure is reported to be working well.

 For the Dutch public prosecutor, the termination of a child's life (under age 1) is acceptable if four requirements were properly fulfilled: